 It would be unwise to think that after you’ve spent two to three days of your time researching and writing out your content, that after hitting publish blog your work is done.
 That would comprise perhaps only 40% of the work.

 Simply publishing content and hoping potential clients somehow stumble upon it and send you an email and express the desire to work with you would be a little too idealistic and probably also the reason why so many blogs end up getting lost in the internet graveyard.

-To truly ensure that your blog reaches relevant people and helps convert your personal coaching business, you would need to put in some more work after hitting publish.
+To truly ensure that your coaching blog reaches relevant people and helps convert your personal coaching business, you would need to put in some more work after hitting publish.

 - Re-publish on platforms where your ideal clients are: Platforms such as LinkedIn and Medium have their own built-in blogging feature which you can use to republish your original content.
 Relevant LinkedIn groups are excellent for sharing your knowledge with professionals who fit your ideal client avatar and will be more receptive to what you may have to say.
 You can tweak your article to suit the platform or even provide a snippet and then lead the readers back to your website to view the entire piece and then discover more about you through other pieces of content.